 As a team of designers and developers ourselves, we’ve experienced the problems of the old design review process first-hand.
 That’s when we knew it was time to create something that could solve the problem and allow designers and developers to work on web design projects easily.

 ruttl is this fruit of our labour.
 It is a website feedback tool that allows designers to seek contextual feedback on illustrations and designs thereby reducing the number of variations needed.
 Stakeholders and managers can make changes to elements and copy while leaving comments on live staging websites without any coding knowledge — this allows developers to properly understand how the final website needs to be.

-We wanted to create something larger than a simple collaboration tool — ruttl enables designers, developers, copywriters, managers, clients, and stakeholders to work together to create brilliant websites.
+We wanted to create something larger than a simple collaboration and productivity tool — ruttl enables designers, developers, copywriters, managers, clients, and stakeholders to work together to create brilliant websites.